danhirst98/gigaclear_coding_challenge/README.md

 Below the column titles are the infrastructure types and their associated cost.
 The item field is just the name of the infrastructure type.
 I determined that any item with a per meter ("/m") snippet is an edge, and any other items are nodes.

 There are two possible types of cost structures.
-A flat rate is when you provide a number in the cost field.
+A flat rate is when you provide only a number in the cost field.
 In this case, each node will cost this flat rate and each edge will cost this flat rate for each meter in length.
 A variable rate is when the cost of the item is dependent on the distance between the item and another node type (e.g. 20 x trench length (in meters) from Cabinet).
 This can be inputted as `<cost-multiplier>x<node-type>` in the cost field.
 For the given example, the cost field will be `20xCabinet`.

 The two rate cards given as part of the problem are provided as `rate_card_a.csv` and `rate_card_b.csv`.